random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 4. Identify (Range:Touch, Duration:Instant) Reveals the nature and use
 of an item.

-5. Light (Range:60', Duration:1 turn level} Magical light in the shape of a sphere floats and follows caster.
+5. Light (Range:60', Duration:1 turn level) Magical light in the shape of a sphere floats and follows caster.

 6. Magic Missile (Range:150', Duration:Instant) Creates 1 auto hitting